Traveling in Central Asia

 Accommodation in Central Asia

 Finding a place to sleep in Central Asia is easy, especially in Uzbekistan, where tourism seems to be more developed than in the other countries.
 And it is very cheap!
 And guess who are the Westerners going the most to Uzbekistan?
 The frenchies!
 Yep, we love to travel, and we try to go to all the different parts of the world.
-Anyway, finding accommodation is not hard.
-But it will be expensive in Turkmenistan, and traveling the Pamir Highway in Tajikistan, guesthouses are quite expensive for what you’ll be getting (no internet, power cuts…).
+Anyway, finding accommodation is not hard, you can see by yourself on Booking, Agoda, Hostelworld… But it will be expensive in Turkmenistan, and if you go to the Pamir Highway in Tajikistan, you’ll notice guesthouses are quite expensive for what you’ll be getting (no internet, power cuts…).